-We use the following methods as part of our consultation and review procedures:
+The Council uses the following methods as part of its consultation and review procedures:

 - performance indicators produced on a quarterly basis, including targets.
-These are published in the Council's web site and are available to view at local housing offices; - reports to Committee every six months.
-Committee reports are part of our internal procedures; these procedures can be accessed by members of the public on request; and - tenant consultation on a yearly basis.
-This is done using a variety of methods, including personal contact, questionnaires, satisfaction surveys, Tenant Events and through the Council or Tenant newsletter.
-This process involves both individual tenants, as well as tenant organisations
+These are published in the Council's web site and are available to view at local housing offices; - reports to committee every six months.
+Committee reports are part of the Council's internal procedures; these procedures can be accessed by members of the public on request; and - tenant consultation on a yearly basis.
+This is done using a variety of methods, including personal contact, questionnaires, satisfaction surveys, tenant events and through the Council or tenant newsletter.
+This process involves both individual tenants, as well as tenant organisations.